 - Dr Janis Bajars worked on the EU project "Mid-to-high frequency modelling of vehicle noise and vibration" (2015 to 2016) and subsequently the EPSRC project "Stochastic transfer operator methods for modelling the vibroacoustic properties of newly emerging transport structures" (2016 to 2017).

 - Dr Martin Richter is working on the EPSRC project "Transfer operator methods for modelling high-frequency wave fields - advancements through modern functional and numerical analysis" (2018 to present).

 - Thomas Dutton is working on the KTP project "Analysis, testing and optimisation of joint design for lightweight automotive structures" (2019 to present).

 PhD - Director of Studies (Main Supervisor)

 - Jacob Rowbottom (in progress) - A hybrid convolution quadrature method for modelling time-dependent waves with broadband frequency content.

-- Nadia Abusag (in progress) - Numerical techniques for near-field acoustic holography.
+- Nadia Abusag (completed 2020) - Numerical techniques for near-field acoustic holography.